 To effectively post files on a web page for someone else to download or to send large documents as email attachments.

 Files can become corrupted when they are transferred over the internet in an uncompressed format.
 Transfer time is lessened when files are compressed.
-File compression is often a necessity for sending large documents over the internet as email attachments since most email systems limit the size of each email message.
-Often it is easier to compress multiple documents into one document to attach to an email message rather than attaching them one-by-one.
+File compression is often necessary for sending large documents over the internet as email attachments since most email systems limit the size of each email message.
+Often it is easier to compress multiple documents into one document to attach to an email message rather than sticking them one by one.

 - To download and open files from a web page or from your email application that has been compressed.